datastaxdevs/workshop-realtime-data-pipelines/README.md

 ## Architecture Design

-**Review Troll Squad**: a sample architecture making use of Pulsar and Pulsar Functions for real-time, event-streaming-based data ingestion, cleaning and processing.

 _Reviews of various venues (hotels/restaurants), written by various users, keep pouring in.
 We need a way to clean, normalize and filter them, removing trolls and flagging blatant outlier reviews, and make the running results available to the end user._

 <details>